Ghazalmir/Space-Shooter/README.md

 ## 🕹 Making Levels
 Tutorial under construction 🛠

+## 📝 Project Takeaways
+- More practice with C# and Unity.
+- Working with unity particle system.
+- Using texture sheet animation.
+- Using coroutines.
+- Using Unity's waypoint pathing system.

 ## 💡 Ideas for Extra Features
 - Adding health bars to each enemy.